 If you have a holiday booked before Easter, I’m afraid it’s very unlikely that this will go ahead due to the current lockdown.
 However, and this may sound crazy, don’t cancel your trip.
 Instead, move your flight, hotel etc. to a later date when travel might be possible.
 This could save you a lot of cash if you booked your original flights in the last few months when they were good value due to the uncertainty of the current situation.
 In all likelihood, costs will sharply increase when travel becomes safe again as everyone will be rushing to book, so postponing will ensure you can still take advantage of your savings.

-A debit card is the safer option, too.
+A travel debit card is also the safer option, too.
 Not only is it more hygenic – particularly important in the COVID era – but it means you won’t have to worry about hiding large amounts of money when you’re out and about.
 You’ll also have the benefit of spending with the consumer protection of your card.
-For example, Currensea links with your existing bank account meaning you don’t have to transfer any money when you travel and can feel safe that you have the same protection you have back home.
+For example, Currensea's travel debit card links with your existing bank account meaning you don’t have to transfer any holiday money when you travel and can feel safe that you have the same protection you have back home.

 Then, when you get home you also don’t have to worry about re-exchanging leftover cash, which can hit you again if the exchange rate has changed while you were away (which happens a lot at the moment due to the volatility of the market).
 We’ve also got an eco-conscious scheme that allows you to donate some of your savings to plant trees, meaning you can save the planet while you travel!